-EAL Programme (English as an Additional Language), supports students whose mother tongue is not English (that is the language of instruction), enabling them to develop the necessary reading, writing, speaking and listening skills to be successful in the academic process.
-During the process of admission to the European School, students will be identified if the need EAL support.
-The EAL teachers work in close co-operation with homeroom teachers.
-The English as an Additional Language teachers work with individuals or small groups of students to further develop English competency.
+EAL Programme (English as an Additional Language), supports students whose mother tongue is not English (that is the language of instruction), enabling them to develop the necessary reading, writing, speaking and listen- ing skills to be successful in the academic process.
+During the process of admission to the European School, students will be identified if they need EAL support.
+The EAL teachers work in close co-operation with home- room teachers.
+The English as an Additional Language teachers work with individuals or small groups of stu- dents to further develop English competency.
 Students receive intensive regular support for several months.
 The EAL Programme is designed to help students become confident English learners both academically and socially.
 EAL classes take place during school hours as inclusion support.